KIPP Computational Thinking

 Explore the Curriculum

-This section provides access to the KIPP NYC Computational Thinking Curriculum.
-Each grade level features uniquely designed modules that align with the developmental and academic needs of K-5 students.
-From understanding life cycles in Kindergarten to exploring energy transfer in 5th grade, the curriculum covers a broad spectrum of NGSS standards through the lens of computational thinking.
+The KIPP Computational Thinking Curriculum is a free, open-source curriculum supplement for grades K-8, developed by classroom educators and funded by the Robinhood Foundation.
+Each grade level features mini units designed to align with students' developmental and academic needs.
+From understanding life cycles in Kindergarten to exploring energy transfer in 4th grade, the curriculum weaves CS, NGSS, ELA, and Math standards through the lens of computational thinking.

 -